akhi07rx/File-Uploader-for-Google-Drive/README.md

 - Automatically create a destination folder if it doesn't already exist.
 - Ability to insert multiple download links: The code now allows the user to enter multiple download links one after the other until they choose to exit the program by typing "exit".

+- Saving the downloaded file to the specified destination folder in your Google Drive.

+- Displaying information about the downloaded file such as its name, size, and saved location.

 - Option to exit the program: The user can type "exit" to quit the program instead of providing a download link.